 It’s easy to forget how essential the attic is in regards to keeping your home cozy.
 If you think that heat is leaving your home and you can’t determine how or where, chances are that your attic is playing a role.
 Attic insulation helps trap the heat that rises to the top of your home by removing possibilities for the heat to pass through your ceiling by conduction or air leaks.
-All in all, insulating your attic or adding attic insulation could be one of the most important jobs you do to keep your home warm and comfortable in the cooler months.
+All in all, insulating your attic or adding attic insulation could be one of the most important projects you do to keep your home warm and comfortable in the cooler months.

 Bonuses of Adding Insulation:

 Older homes don’t typically meet current efficiency standards and are normally under-insulated.
 By stopping the heat from sneaking out through your attic, insulation lowers utility bills a lot and makes your home more energy efficient and cost-effective.
 Your heating and cooling systems will be able to run for fewer hours and sustain more comfortable temperatures, improving the life span of your system and lower your carbon footprint.
 Not to mention that you will then stay warmer in the winter and cooler in the summer – insulation keeps the air from your HVAC system in your home and helps you stay more comfortable every month of the year.